Question

 Resume Experts • 10+ Years Experience

-The word "headed" describes taking charge of or being in charge of something.
-While it indicates leadership responsibility, it's often too vague and doesn't convey the specific impact you made in that role.
+The word "headed" describes being in charge of or leading something.
+While it indicates leadership responsibility, using this word on your resume can make your accomplishments sound vague and understated.
+Recruiters see "headed" frequently, and it doesn't convey the depth of your leadership impact or management skills.

-Instead of using the word headed, use action verbs that show how you influenced, transformed, or drove results in your leadership role.
-When writing a resume, consider verbs that highlight your specific leadership style and measurable outcomes.
+Instead of using the word headed, use action verbs that show how you transformed teams, drove results, or implemented strategic initiatives.
+When writing a resume, consider words that highlight your leadership style, whether you're a collaborative facilitator, strategic director, or hands-on manager who drives execution.

-I've compiled powerful synonyms you can use instead of Headed that will make your leadership experience stand out to hiring managers and demonstrate your real impact on teams and organizations.
+I've compiled powerful synonyms you can use instead of Headed that will make your leadership experience stand out to hiring managers and showcase your unique value proposition as a leader.

 Better Alternatives to Use Instead